bytesyntax/roku-ecp-to-ha-bridge/README.md

 This project runs an emulated Roku ECP (External Control Protocol) device on your LAN and maps remote-control button presses (Sofabaton / Harmony-style IP control) to **Home Assistant actions** via **Home Assistant webhooks**.

-It is a modified version of https://github.com/logantgt/EcpEmuServer.

-Primary use case: control things that *don’t* have a simple REST API (e.g. Zigbee devices), while still using a universal remote that can control “Roku” devices on the network.
+It is based on [`logantgt/EcpEmuServer`](README.md:5) with Raspberry Pi / container-friendly improvements.

+Main idea: treat each Roku/ECP keypress as a **generic command**, so you can trigger *any* Home Assistant action (covers, lights, scripts, scenes, toggles, etc.) from a universal remote that can control “Roku” devices.

 ## How it works

 1. The service advertises itself via SSDP multicast as a Roku ECP device (UDP/1900), implemented in [`SSDPManager.StartSSDP()`](src/EcpEmuServer/SSDPManager.cs:9).
 2. Your remote sends Roku ECP keypresses to the service (HTTP/8060), handled in [`Program.Main()`](src/EcpEmuServer/Program.cs:9) at `POST /keypress/{btn}`.
 3. Each `btn` is matched to rules in `rules.xml` and triggers an HTTP `GET` / `POST` to the configured endpoint, implemented in [`RuleManager.Execute()`](src/EcpEmuServer/RuleManager.cs:60).
-4. Those endpoints are Home Assistant **webhook URLs** that fire automations (open/close/stop awning, etc.).

 Why webhooks: HA service calls normally require auth headers, but the current rules engine is intentionally simple and doesn’t set custom headers.
 Webhooks avoid that and are ideal for LAN-triggered automations.